mitranim/dock_hotkeys/readme.md

 ## Usage

-Once `dock_hotkeys` is running and you've granted it accessibility permissions:
+Once `dock_hotkeys` is running and you've granted it accessibility permissions (and waited a few seconds for the change to be detected):

 * Press Control+backtick to activate the first app in your Dock (Finder).
 * Press Control+1, Control+2 and so on until 0, to activate the other apps in your Dock.